infiniticio/docs.infinitic.io/src/pages/docs/introduction/examples.md

 ### The Services

-Each service involved in this process, like `HotelBookingService`, has functions to `book` and `cancel` a booking.
+Each service involved in this process, like `HotelBookingService`, has methods to `book` and `cancel` a booking.

 {% codes %}